 Trimming a mature Oak tree every 5 – 7 years helps to enhance the health and vigor of the tree.
 Younger specimens might need a little more often as formative pruning in the early stages is critical.

-Oak trees are undoubtedly beautiful and have myriad of benefits for you and your community.
-Oak branches, however, grow heavy with time thus, posing a safety risk in your home and pedestrians.
+Oak trees are undoubtedly beautiful and have a myriad of benefits for you and your community.
+Oak branches, however, grow heavy with time thus, posing a safety risk to your home and pedestrians.
 To keep your oak in good stead and structurally sound you will need to prune it from time to time.